jtbattle/WangWav2Tape/README.md

 off/dissolve any gunk, then use the dry end of the Q-Tip to wipe off any excess alcohol.
 Blow on it a bit to ensure it is all evaporated, rewind the tape a bit, and capture some more.

-Before capturing, play the tape a bit and set the recording levels so you have a strong a strong signal with no clipping.
-Then rewind, and capture the audio.

 The output of the multi-track recorder is sent to a PC audio application to capture the resulting stereo waves.
 In my case, I used the excellent open